Shop All Rose Bushes for Sale Online

 Rose plant care is necessary to keep your plant alive and thriving over the years.
 Don't worry though, it is an easy to grow flower (for the most part) that will reward you with gorgeous blooms year after year.
 Reblooming roses are especially unique as they flower in stages, providing color and interest over the course of several months.

 Pruning rose bushes is extremely important to keep them healthy and growing with vigor.
 Prune or remove any dead or diseased branches and shape the rose bush to your desired size.
 At almost any time of the year, you can prune off spent or dead flower blossoms to encourage reblooming (this is called deadheading).
 Most Roses respond very well to pruning and will bounce back with new growth in no time!
-Check out This blog on Basic Pruning for Shrubs for more information on pruning a rose bush.

 The best time to prune roses is in late winter or early spring, around the time new growth begins.
 This could be as early as January or as late as May, depending on your climate.
 Roses should be pruned annually to encourage new growth and promote flowering.
 While repeat flowering roses should be pruned in very early spring, old-fashioned and heirloom climbing roses usually bloom on old growth, and should be pruned after they bloom.